collapsed-stacks/startups/questions/4170/considerations-for-sharing-passwords-with-employees.md

 - tagged: `intellectual-property`, `employees`, `security`
 - score: 7

-<p>I'm hiring a social media assistant.
+I'm hiring a social media assistant.
 That person will need to be able to use my accounts on various sites:  Twitter, Facebook, etc. (I am my brand, BrettFromLA.)
 Since the duties will take just a few hours a week, I predict there might be turnover in the position.
-How should I approach sharing passwords with the employee(s)?</p>
+How should I approach sharing passwords with the employee(s)?

-<p>One thought is that I could create a new password incorporating something unique to that person, like their middle name ("123Marie456").
-That would be simple to switch if I hire a new person.</p>
+One thought is that I could create a new password incorporating something unique to that person, like their middle name ("123Marie456").
+That would be simple to switch if I hire a new person.

-<p>I'd love to have additional "administrator" accounts on various sites but I bet a lot of sites don't allow multiple users for a single account.</p>
+I'd love to have additional "administrator" accounts on various sites but I bet a lot of sites don't allow multiple users for a single account.

-<p>What other approaches might work for this?</p>
+What other approaches might work for this?

 ## Answer 4171